Treatment for Urinary Incontinence

 1 out of 3 women experience bladder leakage.
 If bladder leakage is not treated, it will likely worsen as a woman ages.
 Symptoms can range from leakage when coughing, laughing or exercising (stress incontinence) to urgency and urinary frequency (urge incontinence).

-If you have symptoms of urinary incontinence, or if they affect your daily living, tell your doctor.
+If you have symptoms of urinary incontinence, or feel as if it is affecting your daily life, tell your doctor.
 A thorough exam is needed to find the cause of the problem.
-In most cases, urinary incontinence can be treated with success.
+In most cases, urinary incontinence treatment is successful.